janosh/svelte-multiselect/readme.md

    Text the user-entered to filter down on the list of options.
 Binds both ways, i.e. can also be used to set the input text.

 1. ```ts
-   selected: Option[] = options?.filter((op) => op?.preselected) ?? []
+   selected: Option[] | Option | null = options?.filter((op) => op?.preselected) ?? []
    ```

    Array of currently selected options.
-Can be bound to `bind:selected={[1, 2, 3]}` to control component state externally or passed as prop to set pre-selected options that will already be populated when component mounts before any user interaction.
+Supports 2-way binding `bind:selected={[1, 2, 3]}` to control component state externally or passed as prop to set pre-selected options that will already be populated when component mounts before any user interaction.
+If `maxSelect={1}`, selected will not be an array but a single `Option` or `null` if no options are selected.

 1. ```ts
    selectedLabels: (string | number)[] = []
    ```

    Labels of currently selected options.
 Exposed just for convenience, equivalent to `selected.map(op => op.label)` when options are objects.
 If options are simple strings, `selected === selectedLabels`.
 Supports binding but is read-only, i.e. since this value is reactive to `selected`, you cannot control `selected` by changing `bind:selectedLabels`.
+If `maxSelect={1}`, selectedLabels will not be an array but a single `string | number` or `null` if no options are selected.

 1. ```ts
    selectedValues: unknown[] = []
    ```

    Values of currently selected options.
 Exposed just for convenience, equivalent to `selected.map(op => op.value)` when options are objects.
 If options are simple strings, `selected === selectedValues`.
 Supports binding but is read-only, i.e. since this value is reactive to `selected`, you cannot control `selected` by changing `bind:selectedValues`.
+If `maxSelect={1}`, selectedLabels will not be an array but a single value of `unknown` type or `null` if no options are selected.

 1. ```ts
    sortSelected: boolean | ((op1: Option, op2: Option) => number) = false